-- A critical review of the education system in post-independence Sudan was undertaken.
-The review considered three significant phases in the history of education in post-independence Sudan when the education system has experienced major changes.
-These are: Phase 1 between the years 1956 and 1969; Phase 2 between 1969 and 1989 and finally Phase 3 from 1989 to 2015. - A model was created based on engineering methodologies to represent a generic education system and applied to the Sudanese system through its various phases.
-The model represented the system as a closed loop that is fed by the society and graduates qualified, trained individuals to meet the demand of the labour market and hence,

-- contributes to achieving the objectives of the NDP .
-This, in turn, improves the standard of living and well-being of the whole society. - Consequently, meeting the labour market demand and reflections on the standard of living of the population were used as Primary and Secondary KPIs, respectively to measure the success of the education system. - The link between significant political events in the country and major changes to the education system was evident. - While the initial post-independence phase was characterised by a stable education system that was run smoothly, efficiently and successfully with clear objectives linked to the NDP, the following two phases had gone through major changes driven by ideological philosophy and political aims without adequate consultation.
-The changes to the system were hurriedly applied in extremely short times. - These changes contributed to the deterioration of the quality of education in Sudan and gradually de-linked the education system from the objectives of the NDP.
-The current system appears to be like a ship sailing in rough seas without a captain. - The damage done to the system throughout the years was wide, deep and fundamental.
+- A critical review and assessment of the education system in post-independence Sudan were undertaken.
+The review considered three significant phases in the history of education in postindependence Sudan when the education system has experienced major changes.
+These are: Phase 1 between the years 1956 and 1969; Phase 2 between 1969 and 1989 and finally Phase 3 from 1989 to 2015. - The education was generically modelled as an engineering system of processes.
+The model was then applied to the Sudanese education system through its various phases. - The model represented the system as a closed loop that is fed by the society and graduates qualified trained individuals to meet the demand of the labour market, hence, contributes to achieving the objectives of the NDP and, in turn, improving the standard of living and wellbeing of the whole society. - Consequently, meeting the labour market demand and reflection on the standard of living of the population were used as Primary and Secondary KPI's respectively to measure the success of the education system. - The link between significant political events in the country and major changes to the education system was evident. - While the initial post-independence phase was characterized by a stable education system that was run smoothly, efficiently and successfully with clear objectives linked to the NDP, the following two phases had gone through major changes driven by ideological philosophy and political aims without adequate consultation and rushed through in extremely short times. - These changes contributed to the deterioration of the quality of education in the Sudan and gradually de-linked the education system from the objectives of the NDP.
+The current system appears to be like a ship sailing in rough seas without a captain. - The damage occurred to the system throughout the years was so wide, deep and fundamental.
 It is now in a state of crisis.
-This has manifested itself in the skills gap in the labour market and, together with other factors, is reflected in the weakening economy and the ever-depreciating standard of living in the country, which has led to mass immigration.
-The system has failed to satisfy both its primary and secondary KPIs. - Wider national debate should therefore start now, including all parties, organisations and individuals concerned, in order to outline an 'Action Plan' that is capable of repairing the damage and putting the education system and, hence the country, back on track.
+This manifested itself in skill gap in the labour market and, together with

+- other factors, reflected in weakening economy and ever lowering standard of living in the country leading to mass immigration.
+The system has failed to satisfy both its primary and secondary KPI's. - Wider national debate should therefore start now, including all parties, organisations and individuals concerned, in order to outline an 'Action Plan' that is capable of repairing the damage and putting the education system and , hence the country, back on track.